JaymZZZZ/claymore-phoenixminer-web-stats/README.md

 * Add the following to the end of your bat file - `--cm_api_listen=IP:PORT --cm_api_password=<YOUR_PASSWORD>`

+For T-Rex Miner:

+* First you need to generate your API key using `t-rex.exe --api-generate-key <YOUR_PASSWORD>`
+* Take the generated API key and append the following to your bat file - `--api-secure --api-read-only --api-bind-http:0.0.0.0:4067 --api-key <GENERATED_API_KEY>`

 For your server/machine hosting the app, make sure you have the `php-curl` module installed if you wish to have profitability calculations